Martial law in Poland: International response

-After the "Wujek" Coal Mine incident in Katowice on 23 December 1981, the United States imposed economic sanctions against the People's Republic of Poland.
-In 1982, the United States suspended most favored nation trade status until 1987 and vetoed Poland's application for membership in the International Monetary Fund.

-30 January 1982, the first anniversary of the introduction of martial law in Poland, was declared by the administration of American President Ronald Reagan Day of Solidarity with Poland.
-The next day, 31 January 1982, television stations in many countries, as well as the radio stations Voice of America, Radio Liberty and Radio France Internationale broadcast a joint program entitled Let Poland be Poland.
+After the "Wujek" Coal Mine massacre in Katowice on 23 December 1981, the United States imposed economic sanctions against the Polish government.
+In 1982, the United States suspended Poland's most favored nation trade status until 1987 and vetoed its application for membership in the International Monetary Fund.
+The Ronald Reagan administration declared 30 January 1982, the first anniversary of the introduction of martial law in Poland, the Day of Solidarity with Poland.
+The following day, television stations in many countries, as well as the radio stations Voice of America, Radio Liberty and Radio France Internationale broadcast a joint program entitled Let Poland be Poland.

 The Central Intelligence Agency (CIA) transferred around $2 million yearly in cash to Solidarity, for a total of $10 million over five years.
-There were no direct links between the CIA and Solidarność, and all money was channeled through third parties.
+There were no direct links between the CIA and Solidarity, and all money was channeled through third parties.
 CIA officers were barred from meeting Solidarity leaders, and the CIA's contacts with Solidarność activists were weaker than those of the AFL–CIO, which raised $300,000 from its members, which were used to provide material and cash directly to Solidarity, with no control of Solidarity's use of it.
-The U.S. Congress authorized the National Endowment for Democracy to promote democracy, and the NED allocated $10 million to Solidarity.
+The U.S. Congress authorized the National Endowment for Democracy to promote democracy, which soon allocated $10 million to Solidarity.
 CIA support for Solidarity included money, equipment and training, which was coordinated by Special Operations.
-Henry Hyde, U.S. House intelligence committee member, stated that the USA provided "supplies and technical assistance in terms of clandestine newspapers, broadcasting, propaganda, money, organizational help and advice".
+Henry Hyde, U.S. House intelligence committee member, stated that the US provided "supplies and technical assistance in terms of clandestine newspapers, broadcasting, propaganda, money, organizational help and advice".

 Pope John Paul II wrote a letter to the Primate of Poland, Cardinal Stefan Wyszyński, in which he called for peace talks between the state and the workers, supporting the Poles' "undeniable right to resolve their problems by themselves".

 Aftermath

 Ruling of unconstitutionality

-After the fall of Communism in Poland in 1989, members of a parliamentary commission determined that martial law had been imposed in clear violation of the country's constitution, which had authorized the executive to declare martial law only between parliamentary sessions (at other times the decision was to be taken by the Sejm).
-However, the Sejm had been in session at the time when martial law was instituted.
-In 1992 the Sejm declared the 1981 imposition of martial law to be unlawful and unconstitutional.
+After the fall of Communism in Poland in 1989, members of a parliamentary commission determined that the implementation of martial law had been in clear violation of the country's constitution, which had authorized the executive to declare martial law exclusively between parliamentary sessions (at other times the decision was to be taken by the Sejm).
+However, the Sejm had been in session when martial law was instituted.
+In 1992, the Sejm declared the 1981 imposition of martial law to be unlawful and unconstitutional.